Why do we no longer use $1,000 bills?

 Take a look at Zimbabwe, which has issued million-, billion- and trillion-dollar notes.
 One $100 trillion note from the southern African country is worth 40 U.S. cents.

-Or take a step back to Germany in the early '20s —back then known as the Weimar Republic — when hyperinflation hit the country.
-That's when 4.2 trillion marks were equivalent to a dollar.
+Or take a step back to Germany in the early ‘20s, known then as the Weimar Republic, when hyperinflation hit the country.
+That’s when 4.2 trillion marks were equivalent to a dollar.

 “If you didn’t have your credit card, you didn’t have your debit card, or there’s a massive meltdown of the world in telecommunication systems and computers … then you can imagine high-denomination bills would be very useful,” Ohanian said.
 “Assuming the other person wants to accept it.”

 Yes, concerns about counterfeiting could be an issue.
-Even the use of current denominations that are considered large — $50 and $100 bills — can raise questions about their authenticity at the cash register.
+Even the use of current large denominations — $50 and $100 bills — can raise questions about their authenticity at the cash register.